Department: Labor Education and Research Center

 • Two years of experience working with labor unions or other workers’ organizations.

-• Terminal degree, in public policy, social sciences, education, or other relevant fields.
+• PhD or terminal professional degree, in public policy, education, law or other relevant fields.

 • Four years research or policy analysis experience on labor and/or employment issues.

 • Demonstrated ability to obtain and/or manage funded research projects.